zkonstas/Lever/README.md

 - Analyzing social media trends and patterns.
 - Cross-Data analysis and other various information insights.

 Therefore Lever, being a simple, easy to learn programming language that can be used by business analysts and marketers, can have enormous value for organizations and individuals.
+Lever queries Twitter data by default.

 ## Installation